SeryioGonzalez/Azure_IoT_Lab/notification/README.md

 ![Create App](../images/notification_03_Logic_App_designer.png)

-**Select HTTP Request**
+**Select HTTP Request** under the Request category

 ![Select HTTP Request](../images/notification_04_Http_Request.png)

 Azure Logic Apps is able to build the notification schema if provided with an exemplary JSON structure.
-For this, select **USe sample payload to generate schema** and paste the content in the JSON snippet below.
+For this, select **Use sample payload to generate schema** and paste the content in the JSON snippet below.

 ![Provide Sample Payload](../images/notification_05_Sample_Payload.png)